davidhannn/mem.ai-chrome-extension-exercise/README.md

 1. User can save website title and URL by clicking on Chrome Extension
 2. User can also add notes to the saved mem in markdown format
+3. User's API Key is saved in chrome storage once it successfully saves a note in Mem
-3. User can update the API Key to send request
+4. User can update the API Key
-4. User can use a shortcut (CMD + B for iOS) to call extension
+5. User can use a shortcut (CMD + B for iOS) to call extension

 # Issues